Manuel Tinio: 1900: guerilla warfare

 · La Union-Sta.
 Cruz Line covering the province of La Union north to southern Ilocos Sur as far as Sta.
 Cruz.

 The battalion commanders came to be known as Jefes de Linea, while the company commanders were now called Jefes de Guerrilla.
-Companies of riflemen became numbered units of guerrillas, each ranging from 50-100 soldiers, depending on the number of fighters a unit could arm and equip.
+Companies of riflemen became numbered units of guerrillas, each ranging from 50 to 100 soldiers, depending on the number of fighters a unit could arm and equip.
 These troops were then divided further into destacamentos or detachments of 20 men, more or less, under a subaltern officer.
 These bands were virtually independent of each other in their operations.
 But they could function occasionally as a unit on rare instances of mass assaults, as in the raids on Laoag on April, Bangued in June and Candon in February 1901.

 Col. Bias Villamor, now 2nd in command as a result of his good showing in the Pangasinan campaigns, gave the full count of the Tinio Brigade in January 1900 at 1,062 men, 64 of them officers.
 The high proportion of officers to men was due to the nature of guerrilla warfare with its small separate units and flying columns of 20-30 men that strike at their chosen times and places.
-The majority of the officers were Novo-Ecijanos and veterans of earlier campaigns, some even from the Revolution of 1896!
+The majority of the officers were Novo-Ecijanos and veterans of earlier campaigns, some even from the Revolution of 1896.

 The use of guerrilla tactics by the Filipinos resulted in more American losses than they had previous to Nov.
 14, 1899.
 The never-ending guerrilla raids forced Gen. Young to start garrisoning the towns, setting up 15 of them in January, 4 in March and a total of 36 by April.
 Detachments varied in size from 50 in San Quintin, 200 in Sinait to 1,000 in Cabugao and Candon.
 These garrison troops were under fire in one place or another for the next 18 months.
-Cabugao alone was attacked every Sunday for 7 consecutive weeks!
-Ambuscades of American patrols became almost a daily occurrence and resulted in so many casualties for the invaders, that by March 1900, no patrols were sent out unless they were 40-50 strong!
+Cabugao alone was attacked every Sunday for 7 consecutive weeks.
+Ambuscades of American patrols became almost a daily occurrence and resulted in so many casualties for the invaders, that by March 1900, no patrols were sent out unless they were 40-50 strong.
 Gen. Arthur MacArthur, in an official report, stated that: